Thats-so-Mo/Hogwarts-Legacy-Wand/README.md

 > chmod +x Hogwarts_Legacy.py
 > sudo ./Hogwarts_Legacy.py

-sudo is needed due to bluepy being a bit of #$@##@...
+sudo is needed due to bluepy being a bit of #$@##@ (permission issues)...
 If its done all correctly, it should start showing "scanning" in terminal...

 When casting a spell, hold down the button on the wand.
 Down below are wand gestures that can be currently found within Hogwarts_Legacy.py